Ideal for all skin types, this oil is rich in antioxidants that'll make your skin positively radiant.

 Facial oils are one of the biggest trends in the beauty world right now.
 Some popular facial oils might sound familiar because you’ve used them in the kitchen: coconut oil, almond oil, and avocado oil, to name a few.
 Other facial oils are less well-known, such as marula oil, neem oil, and rosehip oil.

-But they all share an important feature: they have the power to make your skin look younger, healthier, and smoother.
+However, they all share an important feature: they have the power to make your skin look younger, healthier, and smoother.

 Choosing the best oil for your complexion can be a puzzle, however.
 There are a lot of them out there, and the marketing hype is overwhelming.
 That’s why at BestReviews, we decided to create this buying guide; we want to simplify your life and your beauty routine.